grafana/grafana/docs/sources/datasources/loki/configure-loki-data-source.md

 ### HTTP section

 - **URL** - The URL of your Loki server.
 Loki uses port 3100.
 If your Loki server is local, use `http://localhost:3100`.
-If it is on a server within a network, this is the URL with port where you are running Prometheus.
+If it is on a server within a network, this is the URL with port where you are running Loki.
 Example: `http://loki.example.orgname:3100`.

 - **Allowed cookies** - Specify cookies by name that should be forwarded to the data source.
 The Grafana proxy deletes all forwarded cookies by default.